r-pant/r-pant/README.md

 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to content creation
 - ⚡ Fun fact: I love to write and play guitar.
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I have a curious mind, always in awe of emerging technological wonders.

 ### Connect with me: